Kaljurand/owl-verbalizer/README.txt

 * rewrite_subclassof/2: rewrites SubClassOf-axioms

-* from_owl_to_ace/2: verbalizes the rewritten axioms with a Definite Clause Grammar
+* owl_ace/2: verbalizes the rewritten axioms with a Definite Clause Grammar

 ---++ Lexicon

-The lexicon that is used during the verbalization is defined in =|lexicon.pl|=.
-It has a fall-back strategy, i.e. when a class/property/individual name is not found in the lexicon then the name is used as an ACE wordform without any modification (i.e. morphological synthesis).
-So you can use the verbalizer even without describing the words in the lexicon.

-It is possible to ``configure'' the morphological mappings by annotating the OWL IRIs with the following annotation properties:
+It is possible to specify the mapping of IRIs to surface forms using the following annotation properties:

 * http://attempto.ifi.uzh.ch/ace_lexicon#PN_sg
 * http://attempto.ifi.uzh.ch/ace_lexicon#CN_sg